moussetc/mattermost-plugin-giphy/README.md

 **Maintainer:** [@moussetc](https://github.com/moussetc)

-A Mattermost plugin to post GIFs from **Giphy or Tenor** with slash commands, available on the official Mattermost Plugin Marketplace.
+A Mattermost plugin to post GIFs from **Giphy or Tenor** with slash commands.

 ## Usage